wknapik/vpnfailsafe/README.md

 Dependencies are minimal (listed in the PKGBUILD file).
 One assumption is that the VPN server will push at least one DNS to the client.

-`vpnfailsafe` has been tested on Arch Linux, with a tun-device-based VPN (IP encapsulation).
+`vpnfailsafe` has been tested on Linux, with tun-device-based VPNs (IP encapsulation) in subnet and p2p topologies.

 There is no ipv6 support.

+UPDATE: some VPN providers assign hundreds of IPs to their VPN server domains and return different subsets of that pool in subsequent queries.
+This gets in the way of keeping routes and firewall exceptions for all these servers.
+At worst, this can prevent reconnection after the tunnel goes down and require going back to the state from before running `vpnfailsafe` to reconnect (see: below).

 # How do I restore my system to the state from before running vpnfailsafe ?